splunk/public-o11y-docs/synthetics/test-config/auth.rst

 #.
 Add a step of type :guilabel:`Save return value from JavaScript`, and in the code field, paste the following JavaScript.
 This script retrieves data from a specified URL using ``XMLHttpRequest`` and extracts the OTP from that data.
 You configure your test to save this OTP in a global variable named ``otp``.

-   .. :note::  In the script, set the variable url to the URL of your own virtual phone number's SMS service.
+   .. note::  In the script, set the variable url to the URL of your own virtual phone number's SMS service.

    .. code-block:: javascript